 3b.
 To begin the SenSet process for current loop output, connect a DC milliammeter having an appropriate range with its plus (+) test lead connected to the green wire or output terminal and its minus (-) test lead connected to the loop load resistor, typically 250 or 500 Ohms.
 Connect the other end of the loop load resistor to the black wire or ground.

 4. Extend your mechanical device to the point of its full range of motion; then connect the white (cal) wire or cal terminal to the black wire or ground terminal for at least 3 seconds.

 5. Fully retract the mechanical device to its zero (start) position; then connect the white (cal) wire or cal terminal to the black wire or ground terminal for at least 3 seconds.

 6. The sensor’s output will now be calibrated to the end points of your mechanical device.
 The SenSet procedure can be redone without limit, but its operational range is limited to 20% of specified full range, both at zero and at full range.
 (0 to 20% around zero, and 80 to 100% around full range) Note that both ends of the sensor’s range must be calibrated using the SenSet procedure for the process to take effect.

 7. In the event of a problem, the sensor can be reset to its original state before SenSet was attempted by connecting the SenSet white wire or terminal to the black wire or ground terminal for at least 30 seconds.

 8. When the SenSet process is complete, disconnect the voltmeter, or, in the case of current loop output, disconnect the milliammeter and reconnect the loop load to the green or output terminal.
 If you are using a leaded or cable output sensor, you may wish to trim and insulate the end of the white (cal) wire to avoid an inadvertent recalibration.

-Questions?
-Call an application engineer at 856-727-0250 or send us a message by clicking here.
+Need technical help with your measurement application?
+Call us today 856-727-0250 or send us a message by clicking here.